 In the end, creating a birth injury fund may remove all personal responsibility from the doctor whose negligence or incompetence contributed to the injury of your child.
 Accountability matters and a program like this will take that accountability away.

-Plaxen & Adler, P.A. provides comprehensive representation to victims of negligence throughout Maryland.
+Plaxen Adler Muncy, P.A. provides comprehensive representation to victims of negligence throughout Maryland.
 To schedule a free consultation with an experienced Baltimore birth injury attorney, please contact us.
 We can help.